ba1ciu/empowerchain-testnet-indexer/README.md

-# SubQuery - Starter Package for Cosmos/Osmosis
+# SubQuery - Starter Package for Cosmos

 A basic Cosmos example project with an event and message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.